 The root point works the immune system, blood circulation, reproductive organs, and the lower half of your dog’s body – the legs, feet, and tail.

-For your dog, this is associated with their pack, and how safe and grounded your pet is in their current environment and their relationship with others in the household.
+For your dog, this is associated with their pack, how safe and grounded your pet is in their current environment, and their relationship with others in the household.

-When opened, this determines how well your dog will listen to their leaders, and when blocked, they may display behaviors that may seem disobedient.
+When opened, this determines how well your dog will listen to their leaders, and when blocked, it may display behaviors that may seem disobedient.